operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_csv.md

 ```
       --apis-dir string        Project relative path to root directory for API type defintions (default "pkg/apis")
       --crd-dir string         Project relative path to root directory for CRD and CR manifests
-      --csv-version string     Semantic version of the CSV
+      --csv-version string     Semantic version of the CSV.
+This flag must be set if a package manifest exists
       --deploy-dir string      Project relative path to root directory for operator manifests (Deployment and RBAC) (default "deploy")
-      --from-version string    Semantic version of an existing CSV to use as a base
   -h, --help                   help for csv
       --make-manifests         When set, the generator will create or update a CSV manifest in a 'manifests' directory.
 This directory is intended to be used for your latest bundle manifests.
 The default location is deploy/olm-catalog/<operator-name>/manifests.
-If --output-dir is set, the directory will be <output-dir>/manifests
+If --output-dir is set, the directory will be <output-dir>/manifests (default true)
       --operator-name string   Operator name to use while generating CSV
       --output-dir string      Base directory to output generated CSV.
 If --make-manifests=false the resulting CSV bundle directory will be <output-dir>/olm-catalog/<operator-name>/<csv-version>.
 If --make-manifests=true, the bundle directory will be <output-dir>/manifests
       --update-crds            Update CRD manifests in deploy/<operator-name>/<csv-version> from the default CRDs dir deploy/crds or --crd-dir if set.
-If --make-manifests=true, this option is true by default
+If --make-manifests=false, this option is false by default (default true)
 ```

 ### SEE ALSO